jecolon/restsrv/README.md

 The file will be created at the project root of the server (outside the webroot for security) and the following scripts are provided for testing and maintenace.

-* dbreset.sh: Drops the post table, leaving the DB empty.
+* dbreset.sh: Drops and re-creates the post table, leaving the DB empty.
-* dbfill.sh: Creates post table if necessary and inserts 10 posts for testing.
+* dbfill.sh: Inserts 10 posts for testing.